Assistant Professor in Nutritional Sciences

-The Department of Biochemistry invites applications for a tenure-track position at the level of Assistant Professor in the area of Enzyme and/or Receptor Biochemistry.
+The Department of Biochemistry invites applications for a tenure-track position at the level of Assistant Professor in Nutritional Sciences.
 The Department of Biochemistry offers undergraduate degree programs in both Biochemistry and Nutrition, as well as a robust graduate program.
-The successful applicant will be expected to contribute to the delivery of both the undergraduate and graduate programs.
-The successful applicant will also be expected to develop a rigorous, independent, externally funded research program that could incorporate a translational approach spanning basic research and applied human health and disease.
-While the exact area of study with respect to enzyme and receptor biochemistry is open, the applicant’s research should fit within one or more of the Department’s established research foci of nutrition and molecular biochemistry of life processes.
-Those using modern techniques to elucidate enzyme and/or receptor mechanisms related to one or more diseases such as obesity, diabetes, cardiovascular disorders, various cancers, and psychiatric illness are encouraged to apply.
-The successful applicant’s research program should synergistically expand these areas.
-It is also envisaged that, through the establishment of new collaborations, the successful applicant will further strengthen ties between the Department of Biochemistry and other units in the Faculties of Science and Medicine.
+The successful applicant will be expected to contribute to nutrition and metabolism teaching for both the undergraduate and graduate programs.
+The successful applicant will be expected to develop an independent, externally funded research program that should incorporate a translational approach in pre-clinical and/or clinical models of nutritional science and metabolism related to human health and chronic disease.
+Those studying the role of nutrition as it pertains to aging or exercise science are particularly encouraged to apply.
+The successful candidate may utilize a variety of experimental approaches but their research program must be primarily pre-clinical (i.e. animal models) or clinical (e.g. human feeding or biomarker studies).
+It is also envisaged that through the establishment of new collaborations the successful applicant will further strengthen ties between the Department of Biochemistry, the School of Human Kinetics and Recreation, and the Faculty of Medicine.

-Applicants should have a thorough background in enzyme and/or receptor biochemistry, with a Ph.D. in one of these areas, or closely related field.
+Applicants should have a strong background in nutrition and metabolism, with a Ph.D. in one of these areas, or a closely related field.
 The successful applicant will have an established track record of research, and at least two years post-doctoral experience.
-Interested applicants should submit a cover letter, full CV, a three page research proposal, a one page discussion of teaching experience and philosophy, and a list containing the names of at least three referees with complete contact information - all submitted as a single pdf document of less than 2MB to Dr. Mark Berry, Head of Department, at email@example.com by not later than September 17, 2018, using the subject heading “Enzyme/Receptor Biochemistry tenure-track position”.
-Reference the competition # BIOC-2017-002 with your application.
+Interested applicants should submit a 1) cover letter, 2) full CV, 3) summary of proposed research (no more than three pages), 4) description of teaching experience and philosophy (no more than three pages), and 5) a list of at least three referees with complete contact information.
+All parts of the applications should be submitted as a single pdf document to Dr. Mark Berry, Head of Department, at email@example.com by not later than September 2, 2019, using the subject heading “Nutritional Sciences tenure-track position”.
 We thank all interested applicants, but only those selected for interview will be contacted further.

 Memorial University is the largest university in Atlantic Canada.
 As the province’s only university, Memorial plays an integral role in the education and cultural life of Newfoundland and Labrador.
 Offering diverse undergraduate and graduate programs to almost 18,000 students, Memorial provides a distinctive and stimulating environment for learning in St. John’s, a safe friendly city with great historic charm, a vibrant cultural life and easy access to a wide range of outdoor activities.